LLM Routing Strategies in 2026: Reduce Token Costs Without Losing Quality

 Executive Summary

-3-Step Model Broker Pattern:
+3-Step Model Routing Pattern:

-1️⃣ Classify request complexity
+1️⃣ Classify request complexity (simple vs complex)

-2️⃣ Route to lowest viable model tier
+2️⃣ Route to the lowest viable model tier (cost-efficient selection)

-3️⃣ Escalate only when confidence drops
+3️⃣ Escalate only when confidence or quality drops

 Where Model Routing Delivers Immediate Impact